 Globalization and Executive Compensation

-This paper identifies globalization as a factor behind the rapid increase in executive compensation and inequality over the last few decades.
-Employing comprehensive data on top executives at major U.S. companies, we show that compensation is higher at more global firms.
-We find that pay responds not only to firm size and technology but also to exports conditional on other firm characteristics.
-Export shocks that are not related to the executive’s talent and actions also increase executive compensation, indicating that globalization is influencing compensation through pay-for-non-performance.
-Furthermore, this effect is asymmetric, with executive compensation increasing due to positive export shocks but not decreasing due to negative shocks.
-Finally, export shocks primarily affect discretionary forms of compensation of more powerful executives at firms with poor corporate governance, as one would expect if globalization has enhanced rent-capture opportunities.
-Overall, these results indicate that globalization has played a more central role in the rapid growth of executive compensation and U.S. inequality than previously thought, and that both higher returns to top talent and rent-capture are important parts of this story.
+This paper finds that globalization is contributing to the rapid increase in executive compensation over the last few decades.
+Employing comprehensive data on top executives at major U.S. companies, we show that their compensation is increasing with exports and foreign direct investment, as well as firm size and technology.
+Exogenous export shocks unrelated to managerial decisions also increase executive compensation, and there is little evidence that this is due to increasing market returns to talent.
+We do find that export shocks primarily affect discretionary forms of compensation of more powerful executives at firms with poor corporate governance, as one would expect if globalization has enhanced rent-capture opportunities.
+Overall, these results indicate that globalization has played a more central role in the rapid growth of executive compensation and U.S. inequality than previously thought.

 Suggested Citation: Suggested Citation